The Nashville television show is fiction, but the music is real.

 Besides talented music producers and solid actor/vocalists, Nashville’s secret to having a lot of great music over six seasons is that they use many of the real Nashville’s up-and-coming songwriters, some who’ve become better known since the show started.
-Contributing songwriters include…Nashville duo The Civil Wars, Kacey Musgraves, Lucinda Williams, Gillian Welch, Kate York, Sara Buxton, Steve McEwan, Sarah Zimmerman, Justin Davis, Trent Dabbs, Jake Ethridge, Garrison Starr, and many many more.
+Contributing songwriters include…Nashville duo The Civil Wars, Kacey Musgraves, Lucinda Williams, Gillian Welch, Sarah Siskind, Kate York, Sara Buxton, Steve McEwan, Sarah Zimmerman, Justin Davis, Trent Dabbs, Jake Ethridge, Garrison Starr, and many more.

 The music is fully integrated into the show.
 The songs reflect what the characters are experiencing in their lives, especially because they’re supposedly writing the songs.
 The shows producers literally sort through thousands of songs to find ones that work.
 They also say some songs they find are so good they’ve written scripts in order to work the songs into the show.
 One of the stated purposes of the producers of Nashville was to provide new songwriters a way to get their music heard.
 Based on interviews with the songwriters, the plan has definitely worked.

 (After four seasons on ABC, and two on CMT, Nashville is coming to an end this summer.)